Environment

 Principles

+We all live in the natural environment and as we live and breath and find our food in the natural environment; yet at time it is treated very badly, which seems to be strange as we damage the natural environment we polute or food and oxygen sources that are essential for our own personal health and life experience.
 By careful evaluation of the world around us we can see that the environment is balanced and also very natural corrective processes of some harsh events that are caused to our natural world.
 For example massive and destructive bushfires will see new growth established sometime after the fire event is over; as well we can find the reeds in our waterways can clean and extract some toxins from the water.
 Many of our shellfish are natural ocean cleaners of pollutants – yet this should not mean that we treat the environment unnecessarily harshly as all things do have a breaking point and let’s choose not to discover the point beyond recovery for our environment – for this is where we live and breathe for our very own existence.

 The environment is important to the future of humanity as we know it and therefore we must do all we can to carefully look after it and to care for it.
 The elements and other minerals found on the planet need to be carefully used bearing in mind that there will be people following after us and we need to leave material for them as well as to leave the planet in as good a condition as possible.
 Good stewardship is when we do not consume ever thing we can but to consume only that which we must so that there is some left for others.